Supply Chain Business Continuity Planning

 Once parts are mapped to specific supplier sites, each part is assessed for risk across multiple dimensions, including:

-- Natural disaster and other geographic risks
+- Natural disaster, macroeconomic and geopolitical risks

 - Supplier capability to recover from risk scenarios